 Ranger Doug “Ranger of the Lost Art” “

-No response on this one either.....so I told my story to DOI and continue to tell it to the NPS campfire programs and auditorium talks.
-Mike--you're becoming famous....
+No response on this one either…..so I told my story to DOI (and here on this link) and continue to tell it to the NPS campfire programs and auditorium talks.
+Mike–you’re becoming famous….

-After the DOIM exhibit closed, I approached the NPS about taking this exhibit on tour for the NPS Centennial but the NPS didn't have the funds......so.....Ranger Doug is doing this privately.
-I feel this art is public art and should be seen by the public so this next year is the one time to view a collection as large as the Library of Congress (also five originals).
-These five will be donated back to the NPS at the end of 2016 with two on temporary loan to the Smithsonian.
-So Mike--where are the two you coaxed from the artist's son?
+After the DOIM exhibit closed, I approached the NPS about taking this exhibit on tour for the NPS Centennial but the NPS didn’t have the funds……so…..Ranger Doug did so privately.
+I feel this art is public art and should be seen by the public so for the latter haf of 2015 and most of 2016, I circled the country twice (or more) driving about 50,000 miles visiting 187 NPS units giving about 100 talks about this unique art.
+Many interviews and news spots can be found on our “honorable mentions” page.
+With me were my private collection of original prints which now have been donated back to the NPS.
+So Mike–where are the two you coaxed from the artist’s son?

 The saddest part of this narrative, as my letter to Mike states, is that Dale Miller, the last WPA screen printer, died in 2005 and took his story with him.
-If I had known of Richard Powell, I could have learned the whole story.
-Mike sat on this information to hide his deceits.
+If I had known of Richard Powell, I could have learned the whole story through the screen printer, Dale Miller.
+Mike sat on this information to hide his deceits–doing just the opposite of his promises to Richard Powell.

-Mike's letters speak for themselves--that he wanted C. Don Powell to get the credit that was denied him--WPA artists couldn't sign their art.
+Mike’s letters speak for themselves–that he wanted C. Don Powell to get the credit that was denied him–WPA artists couldn’t sign their art.
 He mentions research & working with the NPS.
 But Mike stalled, obfuscated, and misrepresented himself as having dialog with the NPS for the purpose of donating the Powell prints.
-(He did donate the 6 Dorothy Waugh prints--and then asked for them back but that's another story.)
-He claimed he had them appraised by a Pennsylvanian art dealer who specialized in WPA poster art, which did not occur--I checked this out also.
+(He did donate the 6 Dorothy Waugh prints–and then asked for them back but that’s another story.)
+He claimed he had the two Powell prints appraised by a Pennsylvanian art dealer who specialized in WPA poster art, which did not occur–I checked this out also.
 But the dealer did appraise a Mt.
 Rainier for $1800 in 1999, about the same time as these prints were taken.
-I also checked with the Yellowstone Museum, and the NPS archives at the Harpers Ferry Center did two specific searches--finding nothing.
+I also checked with the Yellowstone Museum, and the NPS archives at the Harpers Ferry Center did two specific searches–finding nothing.

-The FBI also told me that they couldn't relate any of the investigation except for one piece of information--that Mike had just gotten divorced.
-I immediately called his wife and asked her if Mike still had these two WPA prints, then tried to backtrack......but the genie was out of the bottle.
-I then called Mike and asked him where they were and that I didn't believe his earlier correspoindence that he had already returned them to the NPS.
+The FBI also told me that they couldn’t relate any of the investigation except for one piece of information–that Mike had just gotten divorced.
+I immediately called his wife and asked her if Mike still had these two WPA prints to which she replied that he did….. then tried to backtrack……but the genie was out of the bottle.
+I then called Mike and asked him where they were and that I didn’t believe his earlier correspoindence that he had already returned them to the NPS.
 He was vague with me and when I reminded him of his shenanigans back in 1998 with the cybersquatting and his $5000 demand for my domains, he hung up on me.

 I next went to the estate of Richard Powell and informed them that the only remaining option was a civil action.
-I would pay the attorney and filing fees; they did't want to get involved.
-My only other recourse was to have them deed these to me and let me go to court without them.
+I would pay the attorney and filing fees; they did’t want to get involved in the courts.
+My only other recourse was to have them deed these to me and let me go to court as owner of the prints.
 They signed over ownership to me and I immediately launched a civil action to haul Mike into court and let him lie to a judge.
 He folded his hand at this point and returned the two prints!
 Finally, after 19 years, they now reside at the Harpers Ferry Center NPS Archives.

 Ranger Doug always gets his man!